neuronets/nobrainer/README.md

 ![Model's prediction of brain mask](https://github.com/kaczmarj/nobrainer-models/blob/master/images/brain-extraction/unet-best-prediction.png?raw=true)
 ![Model's prediction of brain mask](https://github.com/kaczmarj/nobrainer-models/blob/master/images/brain-extraction/unet-worst-prediction.png?raw=true)
 <sub>__Figure__: In the first column are T1-weighted brain scans, in the middle are a trained model's predictions, and on the right are binarized FreeSurfer segmentations.
-Despite the model being trained on binarized FreeSurfer segmentations, the model outperforms FreeSurfer in the bottom scan, which exhibits motion distortion.
+Despite being trained on binarized FreeSurfer segmentations, the model outperforms FreeSurfer in the bottom scan, which exhibits motion distortion.
 It took about three seconds for the model to predict each brainmask using an NVIDIA GTX 1080Ti.
-It takes about 90 seconds on a recent CPU.</sub>
+It takes about 70 seconds on a recent CPU.</sub>

 _Nobrainer_ is a deep learning framework for 3D image processing.
 It implements several 3D convolutional models from recent literature, methods for loading and augmenting volumetric data that can be used with any TensorFlow or Keras model, losses and metrics for 3D data, and simple utilities for model training, evaluation, prediction, and transfer learning.